 Most companies recognize that the old approaches to planning are insufficient and need to catch up with the pace of change in technology and consumer dining behavior.

-Don’t get left behind this planning season.
+Don’t get left behind this strategic planning season.
 Here are five tips for purposeful planning:

 1. Develop Rolling 36-Month Plans